 In unusual cases, a skin biopsy may be needed.
 Depending on the location of the birthmark and other symptoms, your doctor may want to do an

 An MRI or CT scan of the brain may also be done.

 Many treatments have been tried for port-wine stains, including freezing, surgery, radiation, and tattooing.

-Laser therapy has been the most successful at eliminating port-wine stains.
+Laser therapy is most successful in eliminating port-wine stains.
 It is the only method that can destroy the tiny blood vessels in the skin without significantly damaging the skin.
 The exact type of laser used depends on the person's age and particular port-wine stain.

 Stains on the face respond better to laser therapy than those on the arms, legs, or middle of the body.
 Older stains may be more difficult to treat.

 People with port-wine stains may have emotional and social problems related to their appearance.

 All birthmarks should be evaluated by the health care provider during a routine examination.

 - Last reviewed on 4/14/2017

 - Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.